 Both travel hotspots are located in the North Atlantic Ocean.
 The confusion about where Bermuda and the Bahamas are located started with travel marketing brochures and websites that put all the region's islands in one list when marketing to consumers.

 The Caribbean Sea

 The Caribbean Sea region is mainly situated on the Caribbean plate.
 The area comprises more than 700 islands, islets, reefs, and cays.
 It is southeast of the Gulf of Mexico and the North American mainland, east of Central America, and north of South America.
 Both the Bahamas and Bermuda are to the north of the Caribbean Sea meaning they are not geographically considered Caribbean islands.

 Proximity to the U.S.

-Bermuda is roughly at the same latitude as Savannah, Georgia, about 650 miles off the American East Coast.
-The Bahamas sit just off the coast of southern Florida (about 50 miles) and are scattered south toward Cuba and Hispaniola (Haiti and the Dominican Republic).
+Bermuda is roughly at the same latitude as Savannah, Georgia, about 650 miles east of the United States' East Coast.
+The Bahamas sit just off the coast of southern Florida (about 50 miles southeast) and are scattered south toward Cuba and Hispaniola (Haiti and the Dominican Republic).

-Besides being confused as Caribbean islands, other commonalities between the two: Bermuda and the Bahamas are located within the mysterious Bermuda Triangle.
+Besides being confused as Caribbean islands, there are a few other commonalities between the two.
+Both Bermuda and the Bahamas are located within the mysterious Bermuda Triangle.
 Roughly speaking, Bermuda marks the upper point, Puerto Rico is the eastern point, and Florida is the western point of the triangle.
 The Bahamas are just inside the Bermuda triangle, close to Florida.
 Both are also loyal to the British crown.
-Bermuda is a British Overseas Territory, and the Bahamas are a Commonwealth realm.
+Bermuda is a British Overseas Territory while the Bahamas are a Commonwealth realm.

 Bermuda is considered more of an upscale outpost, making it more in line with Martha's Vineyard or the Hamptons than Freeport or Nassau in the Bahamas.
 It is often pricier to travel and stay in Bermuda.
-Due to its more northern location, the island gets cool in the wintertime, therefore, the vacation season there is shorter than in the Bahamas.
+Due to its more northern location, the island gets quite cool in the wintertime, therefore, the vacation season there is shorter than in the Bahamas.

 Though Bermudians seem more buttoned-up, do not let the Bermuda shorts fool you.
-Bermudians still like to have a good time.
+The island's residents still like to have a good time.
 The island's most famous bar, the Swizzle Inn, promises that you'll "swizzle in and stumble out."